fabianlindfors/reshape/README.md

 As this is the first migration, Reshape will automatically complete it.
 For subsequent migrations, you will need to first run `reshape migrate`, roll out your application and then complete the migration using `reshape complete`.

+If nothing else is specified, Reshape will try to connect to a Postgres database running on `localhost` using `postgres` as both username and password.
+See [Connection options](#connection-options) for details on how to change the connection settings.

 ## Writing migrations

 ### Basics